BirdyydriB/Leonardo/README.md

 # TODO
-develop other twig pages for editing and adding new ingredients and pizza
+develop other pages for editing and adding new ingredients and pizza